Alumni . Alumni Profiles

 Published in China by Shanghai People’s Fine Arts Publishing House, Forever Spring contains text in English and Mandarin.
 It made its United States debut in June 2019 at The Bonfoey Gallery in Cleveland, which has represented Bukovnik since the mid-’80s.
 The gallery’s exhibition of the same name featured 14 works and drew fans old and new, who respond to the joyfulness of his paintings.

 Wesley Burt '04 turned his passion for drawing into an amazing career.
 As a concept artist at Massive Black, Wesley has developed characters for all of the Transformer films.
 He also creates characters, environments, and storyboards for video games.
 In his spare time, he exhibits his breathtaking artwork in local San Francisco galleries.expand collapse

 A CIA elective class in ceramics sparked Antonia’s dream of working in a storefront studio.
-Her CIA education and internships set her apart and landed her this dream job.
-Now she’s working on new lines of pottery and thrilled to be a ceramic artist.expand collapse
+Her CIA education and internships provided her the background to now consult for creatives across the country, while managing Marketing + Sales for Nate Cotterman Glass.expand collapse

 John Chuldenko '98 just released his first feature film, Nesting, which he wrote and directed.
 As a student at CIA he was encouraged to write by a faculty member who saw talent in his work.
 This simple suggestion, along with John’s talent as a creative director, set him on this exciting path in filmmaking.expand collapse